openhie/openinfoman/README.md

 Once you have installed, you should be able to access OpenInfoMan at:
 > http://localhost:8984/CSD

+Follow instructions on this wiki manual https://wiki.ihris.org/wiki/OIM_authentication_with_OHIM to add authentication to OpenInfoMan.

 Manual Installation
 ===================
 See the wiki https://github.com/openhie/openinfoman/wiki